 Keep paper files you need to access regularly in discreet magazine organizer boxes.
 It’ll keep you from losing important paperwork, while ensuring your desk remains free of pending, important and miscellaneous papers.
 Need a good way to archive your old how-to magazines?
-Build these simple wood storage boxes!
+Check out these simple wood storage boxes!

 Three-Section Plastic Pantry Storage Bins

 To keep smaller items in your pantry from becoming clutter and causing you to constantly tidy up, Marie Kondo suggests implementing three-section pantry storage bins.
 Using clear bins allows you to immediately see what each organizer holds, so you don’t have to rearrange everything when you pull them out.
 These can also be used to keep things tidy in the refrigerator and freezer.
-Build this ultimate food storage container cabinet rollout.
+Check out this ultimate food storage container cabinet rollout for more kitchen space.

 Drawer Organizers for Cutlery and Misc.